ScriptSathi/HashKitty/README.md

 ## Disclaimer

-This is a first draft so you may encounter bugs
+This is a first draft so you may encounter bugs, or unfinnished things The project is not even in it's alpha version, so be patient please 🙏

 ## Prerequisites